 Have You Ever is imbued with a real sense of truth that invites you to share in those emotions.
 It comes at a high price for the rest of S Club 7 though, because they’re barely featured at all.
 The group’s previous ballads had just about maintained some pretence of a collective performance by giving the backing vocals some prominence, but the accompaniment here is comparable to that you’d find on a solo single.
 It’s right for the song but perhaps felt more noticeable as the second release out of three to pull the same tactic.

 On the whole, Have You Ever does a pretty good job of hiding the fact that it was a last-minute addition to the album campaign.
 However, the big giveaway is the music video; not because of the ropey green-screen during some of the exterior shots, but because the whole concept – having S Club 7 wander around a giant house in LA – doesn’t fit the overall sound.
 Aesthetically, it’s not presented as something that appears rushed.
 It’s just that since the shoot was tagged onto the end of filming for Hollywood 7, there is a sense of this being the quickest and most convenient location available.
 For what it is, the video does what is required of it; packing lots of shots of S Club 7 gazing forlornly into the distance, a dramatic tear falling down Jo’s cheek and, er, Tina swimming lengths of the pool.
 It’s just reasonably unfortunate that although the song evokes images of twinkly Christmas lights, oversized fluffy jumpers and a dramatic blizzard, the group were in LA where it hasn’t snowed since 1962.
-Perhaps the most notable aspect of the video is that – unbeknownst to us at the time – this was the last S Club 7 would film with Paul Cattermole.
-Perhaps he should have spoken up a little sooner because he might have gotten a better send-off than staring gloomily into a sink of dirty pots and pans…
+Perhaps the most notable aspect of the video is that this is the last video S Club 7 filmed with Paul Cattermole before he departed the group the following year.

 As it turns out, Have You Ever marked two significant moments in the S Club 7 narrative.
 Not only was it the final music video recorded featuring the original line-up, but it also coincided with the formation of the S Club Juniors, who made their debut on Children In Need.
 Both marked a turning point – albeit in different ways – for the group moving forwards, but ultimately they signalled the fact that S Club 7’s imperial era was drawing to a close.